KukoShaku/BountyBoard/readme.md

 * [**B**ootstrap](https://github.com/twbs/bootstrap)
     * Front-end library of pre-built components and stylesheets for web design.
 * [**A**ngular](https://github.com/angular/angular.js)
-    * Self-proclaimed "super heroic" JavaScript library for easy constructive of highly interactive JavaScript-centric websites.
+    * Self-proclaimed "super heroic" JavaScript library for easy construction of highly interactive JavaScript-centric web pages.
 * [**N**odeJS](https://github.com/nodejs/node)
     * Offline implementation of V8 JavaScript engine for utilisation of JavaScript as a development platform.
 * [**G**ulp](https://github.com/gulpjs/gulp)
     * Script runner for automation of tasks.
 * [**J**asmine](https://github.com/jasmine/jasmine)
-    * JavaScript BDD-style unit-testing framework.
+    * BDD-style unit testing framework for JavaScript.
 * [**U**nderscore](https://github.com/jashkenas/underscore)
     * Utility library of highly useful and easy-to-use JavaScript functions.
 * [**K**arma](https://github.com/karma-runner/karma)
     * Test-running framework that uses a real browser to execute JavaScript tests.

 ## Requirements
-This project requires a few small things to be installed in order to operate properly:
+This project requires a few things to be installed in order to operate properly:

 * [NodeJS](https://nodejs.org/en/)
     * Needed for package dependency management and running automation scripts / unit tests etc.
     * I would recommend downloading **Latest Stable**
+    * Ensure `node` and `npm` end up on your PATH.
 * [Git](https://git-scm.com/downloads)
     * Required for `bower`, so that it may download packages.
     * Has added benefit of being able to list **any** GitHub repo as a dependency for your project!
+    * Ensure `git` is added to PATH.
+* **NodeJS .bin folder must be added to %PATH%**
+    * Add `.\node_modules\.bin` to your PATH environment variable.

 The following items are recommended but not required to run the project:

 * [Karma Test Adaptor](https://github.com/MortenHoustonLudvigsen/KarmaTestAdapter)
-    * This is an extension for Visual Studio to integrate Karma's Unit tests to its **Test Runner** window
+    * This is an extension for Visual Studio to integrate Karma's Unit tests to its **Test Runner** window.
     * The tests run and update in real time as you edit code, and you never have to run `karma` by hand, so it's super easy to use.